WaxOn/WaxOff

 Processor Strip

 The bar across the bottom of the window holds all processing controls for the current mode — high-pass, phase rotation, dynamic leveling, loudness normalization in WaxOn; true peak and target loudness in WaxOff.
 Toggles glow orange when enabled.
-Knobs respond to vertical drag or the scroll wheel and snap to discrete steps; a short helper line under each control describes what it does.
+Knobs respond to vertical drag or the scroll wheel and snap to discrete steps; most controls show a short helper line beneath them, and every control has a hover tooltip.
 All values persist between sessions and are captured by presets.

 WaxOn Mode WaxOn

 WaxOn prepares raw podcast recordings for editing in a DAW.
-It handles high-pass filtering, optional dynamic leveling, loudness normalization, phase rotation, and brick-wall limiting, outputting 24-bit WAV files ready to drop into Logic Pro, Reaper, or any other editor.
+It handles high-pass filtering, optional dynamic leveling, loudness normalization, phase rotation, and true-peak ceiling control, outputting 24-bit WAV files ready to drop into Logic Pro, Reaper, or any other editor.

 WaxOn is a first-step ingest processor: get your raw recordings into a consistent, workable format before editing.
 It does not do spectral repair, noise reduction, or multiband restoration.
 For recordings with noise problems, de-essing needs, or other surgical work, dedicated tools like iZotope RX are the right choice.